JacquesOlivierLachaud/JacquesOlivierLachaud.github.io/starter-academic/content/event/dgmm-2024-tutorial-digital-geometry/index.md

 ---
-title: DGtal tutorial at DGMM2022
+title: Tutorial on digital geometry at DGMM2024

 event: Conference on Digital Geometry and Mathematical Morphology
 event_url: https://dgmm2024.dimai.unifi.it